 More choice on how to take your pension

-From April 2015, you’ll have more freedom of choice in how to take money you’ve saved in your pension fund.
+You now have more freedom of choice in how to take money you’ve saved in your pension fund once you reach 55:

 Think about tax